1962 in the Vietnam War: February

-MACV was created to support and assist South Vietnam in defeating the VC insurgency.
+Kennedy authorized the creation of "Military Assistance Command – Vietnam" (MACV) to support and assist South Vietnam in defeating the Viet Cong insurgency.
 MAAG continued to exist, but only to train Vietnam's armed forces.
 General Paul D. Harkins, recommended by President Kennedy's military adviser, General Maxwell Taylor, was named MACV commander.
 Harkins and his staff had little or no counterinsurgency experience.
 Moreover, the counterinsurgency effort lacked a "single directing authority" and a "continuing, authoritative interagency oversight."
 The MACV commander did not have control of the entire counterinsurgency effort and MACV "labored under complex command relationships and had to thread its way through intractable interservice conflicts over fine points of organization, staffing, and doctrine.
 MACV commander Harkins reported to CINCPAC Chief, Admiral Felt who kept MACV "on a tight rein."